Breaches

 Information for Queensland public housing tenants.

-Breaches can be made either by us (Department of Communities, Housing and Digital Economy), as the landlord or you, as a tenant.
+Breaches can be made either by us (Department of Housing and Public Works), as the landlord or you, as a tenant.

 Tenancy breaches